HLTH 2010. Health & Disease. 3 Hours.

 Designed as an academic cumulative experience allowing students to demonstrate competence in integrating concepts across the curriculum and will include the creation of a professional project.
 Additionally, the course will prepare students for their professional internship experience and reinforce concepts such as ethics, professionalism, networking, organizational dynamics, teamwork and leadership.
 Prerequisites: HLOC 1000 and HLOC 1010 and HLTH 2010 and HLTH 3010 and HLTH 3020 and HLTH 4010 (all Grade C- or higher) and a cultural competence/diversity course.
 FA, SP.

 Course is designed to provide students with community-based practical experience that will allow them to observe real-life practice and provide opportunity to demonstrate mastery of professional skills in a health community setting.
-Prerequisite: HLTH 4910 (Grade C- or higher).
+Prerequisites: Instructor permission required.
 FA, SP.